SEAT Arona Review

 With the adjustable floor raised, you can fold the back seats to create a flat 1,280-litre load bay.
-It’s roomier than the likes of the Kia Stonic and Hyundai Kona and there’s enough space to carry a bike with both its wheels attached.
+It’s roomier than the likes of the Kia Stonic and Hyundai Kona and almost as spacious as the VW T-Cross’ boot, so there’s enough space to carry a bike with both its wheels attached.

 All SEAT Arona’s come with some tether points to secure large luggage and a selection of small storage trays and elasticated straps to help stop your shopping rolling around in the boot.

-The SEAT Arona’s a doddle to drive and there’s a decent range of engines to choose from but, unlike other small SUVs, you can’t get it with four-wheel drive
+The SEAT Arona’s a doddle to drive and there’s a decent range of engines to choose from but other small SUVs are more comfortable to travel in

 You’ll feel a good few bumps through your seat around town – especially in sporty FR models with their firmer suspension – but, thankfully, the Arona’s fairly comfy at speed